 What makes her special is the fact that she is starting with her strategic plan.
-She realizes that she will be far more likely to make it if every single person she hires knows what that strategy is.
+She realizes that she will be far more likely to make it if every single person she hires knows what that strategy is and can achieve strategic execution.
 And she knows that the best way to communicate that strategy is to have a concise, complete, and easily shareable strategic plan.

 That’s why she attended the webinars.
 That’s why she now has a fantastic strategic plan.
 And that’s why she’s going to be an excellent leader.